ermshaua/window-size-selection/README.md

 ## Citation

-If you want reference our work in your scientific publication, we would appreciate the following citation:
+If you want reference our work in your scientific publication, we would appreciate the following <a href="https://doi.org/10.1007/978-3-031-24378-3_6">citation</a>:

 ```
 @inproceedings{wss2022,
   title={Window Size Selection In Unsupervised Time Series Analytics: A Review and Benchmark},
   author={Ermshaus, Arik and Sch"afer, Patrick and Leser, Ulf},
-  booktitle={AALTD@PKDD/ECML},
+  booktitle="Advanced Analytics and Learning on Temporal Data",
-  year={2022}
+  year="2023",
 }
 ```